gtvj/vim-cheatsheet/README.md

 Please get in touch if anything doesn't make sense.

+## Insert a line below or above
+* o will insert a line below
+* O will insert a line above

 ## Avoid the Esc key
 Ctrl+[ is equivalent to hitting esc.
 Worth remembering that.